Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/test/MEV/MCV_Integration_Guide.md

 1. **Dry-run on staging (optional)**: Deploy a low-liquidity copy on a public testnet and run a few bundles end-to-end with your production bot stack to make sure signing, relays, and monitoring work.

 2. **Production smoke tests**:
-   - Submit a minimal ASSET→USDC bundle; confirm three `HopExecuted` events and that treasury receives roughly 0.2% of the input per hop.
+   - Submit a minimal ASSET→USDC bundle (with `assetToUsdc: true` to use NEG orbit); confirm `HopExecuted` events for pool0 and pool1 (2 events total), that treasury receives roughly 0.2% of the input per hop, and that both NEG orbit pools (pool0, pool1) have their offsets flipped (from -500 to +500 bps).
-   - Immediately submit the mirror USDC→ASSET bundle; verify `OrbitFlipped` toggled and reserves updated symmetrically.
+   - Immediately submit the mirror USDC→ASSET bundle (with `assetToUsdc: false` to use POS orbit); verify `OrbitFlipped` indicates POS orbit was used, confirm `HopExecuted` events for pool2 and pool3 (2 events total), reserves updated symmetrically, and both POS orbit pools (pool2, pool3) have their offsets flipped (from +500 to -500 bps).
    - Hit the configured daily cap, observe the revert, wait 24h (UTC) and confirm `router.getDailyEventWindow()` shows the counter reset.

 3. **Monitoring requirements**:
    - Continuously poll `router.getDailyEventWindow()`.
    - Track `ILPPPool.reserveAsset` / `reserveUsdc` per pool to catch drift.
-   - Index `FeeTaken`, `HopExecuted`, `OrbitFlipped`, `DailyEventCapUpdated`, and `DailyEventWindowRolled` for dashboards and alerting.
+   - Index `FeeTaken`, `HopExecuted`, `OrbitFlipped`, `OffsetFlipped` (from pools), `DailyEventCapUpdated`, and `DailyEventWindowRolled` for dashboards and alerting.

 ---